Umairtftus/livelikeassignment/README.md

 ## Fullstack Candidate Goals

 * Implement the ability to fetch, create, update, and delete playlists using Django views and templates.
 A playlist should have a `uuid`, a `name`, and contain 0 or more tracks from this catalogue.
 The tracks should be orderable in the playlist.
-* Implement the test cases in `tests/test_playlists.py`.
-The goal is to have no skipped or failing tests.
 * Update the Django admin with the ability to browse and manage playlists.

 ## Developing